asulyma/education-easy-app/readme.md

 - Uninterrupted communication between micro-services using Apache Kafka for User Creation Processes;
 - Continuous Event Driven for processing events about StartCourse and FinishLesson.
 - Improved project security using OAuth2 from a separate service;
+- Custom security expressions for unique checking of user permissions;
 - Support Docker containers;
 - Swagger documentation;
 - Access for the client to actuator information;